The blue bookcase sits

 the different time and country in which it was taken.

-our children, the mortgage – but clearly, we knew something,
+the unending mettle required of us all – but clearly, we knew

-my arm around your neck, hand on your bare shoulder,
+something, my arm around your neck, hand on your shoulder,

 my thumb pressing your upper arm, holding on.